Osman-Dabyl/REMS-thesis-project/README.md

 # Real Estate Management Software

-This repository contains the official project for the Real Estate Management Software.
+This repository contains the official project for the Employee Management Software development course.
 The project is developed using the following technologies:

-- .NET 6
+- .NET 7
 - C#
 - Windows Forms
 - SQL Server